rehierl/node-tree-outliner/3-basic-design/3-8-0-design-y.md

 sectioning nodes.
 That is, if all of the below mentioned associations result in conflicts, then such an "option" can not be allowed.
-However, if certain associations would seem to support such an "option", then that "option" might still not be possible.
-That is, because it could still result in conflicts that are unrelated to the associations mentioned below.
+However, if certain associations would seem to support such an "option", then that "option" might still not be free of conflicts.
+That is, because such conflicts could still be caused based on reasons that are unrelated to the associations mentioned below.

 <!-- ======================================================================= -->
 ## introduction

-**TODO**
-`n1 -> n0 + hierarchy` -
-see the type-2 fragments

 ```
 n1 n2 n3 n4 n5 n6 n7 n8 n9